Bloch-Beilinson conjectures for Hecke characters and Eisenstein cohomology of Picard surfaces: Introduction

 \section{Introduction}

 Let $E$ be an elliptic curve over $\BQ$ and denote by $r$ the rank of the finitely generated abelian group $E(\BQ)$.
-Suppose that the sign of the functional equation of the (completed) $L$-function of $E$ is $-1$.
+Suppose that the sign $\epsilon(E)$ of the functional equation of the (completed) $L$-function of $E$ is $-1$.
 One of the striking consequences of the celebrated Gross-Zagier formula~(\cite{GZ86}), in this case, is that if $L^\prime(E,1) \neq 0$, then $r \geq 1$.
-In fact, Gross and Zagier manage to exhibit an explicit element, \emph{of infinite order}, of $E(\BQ)$.
-Since by the hypothesis on the sign, $L(E,s)$ vanishes at the central point $s=1$, this obviously agrees with the Birch and Swinnerton-Dyer conjecture, which predicts in particular that $r$ should be precisely equal to the order of vanishing of $L(E,s)$ at $s=1$.
+Since by the hypothesis on the sign, $L(E,s)$ vanishes at the central point $s=1$, this agrees with the Birch and Swinnerton-Dyer conjecture, which predicts more precisely that $r$ should be \emph{equal} to the order of vanishing of $L(E,s)$ at $s=1$.

-In this article, we are interested in certain conjectural analogues of the latter results, when $L(E,s)$ is replaced by the $L$-function of some algebraic Hecke characters $\phi$ of a quadratic imaginary field $F$, of odd weight $w$.
-To such a $\phi$, one can associate a Chow motive $M_{\phi}$ over $\BQ$ of weight $w$, whose $L$-function coincides with that of $\phi$, denoted $L(\phi,s)$ from now on; notice that the central point for $L(\phi,s)$ is then $s=\frac{w+1}{2}$.
-This construction gives rise in particular to a pure Hodge structure $H_{\phi}$ of weight $w$.
+In this article, we are interested in certain conjectural analogues of the latter results, when $L(E,s)$ is replaced by the $L$-function $L(\phi,s)$ of an algebraic Hecke character $\phi$ of a quadratic imaginary field $F$, of odd weight $w$.
+A natural question arises: what kind of arithmetic information is encoded in the order of vanishing of $L(\phi,s)$ at the central point $s=\frac{w+1}{2}$?
+The integer $w$ is usually referred to as the motivic weight of the $L$-function.

-The starting point allowing to single out an object, which plays the role of $E(\BQ)$ in this new context, is the following observation.
-According to Deligne~(\cite{Del74}), the group $E(\BQ) \otimes_{\BZ} \BQ$ is canonically isomorphic to

-where $\MM_1(\BQ)$ is the abelian category of \emph{1-motifs} over $\BQ$ with rational coefficients.
-The above-mentioned consequence of Gross-Zagier formula can be then expressed by saying that if the sign of the functional equation of $L(E,s)$ is $-1$, and if $L^\prime(E,1) \neq 0$, then

-The expected Hodge-theoretic analogue of this latter statement for Hecke characters is the following: \begin{conjecture*} Let $\MHS_{\overline{\BQ}}$ be the category of mixed $\BQ$-Hodge structures with coefficients\footnote{See section~\ref{se:MHS_coeff} for a general definition of mixed Hodge structures with coefficients and our conventions about the category $\MHS_{\overline{\BQ}}$.} in $\overline{\BQ}$.
-Let $\phi$ be a Hecke character of the quadratic imaginary field $F$, of odd weight $w$.
-If the sign of the functional equation of $L(\phi,s)$ is $-1$, and if $L^\prime(\phi,\frac{w+1}{2}) \neq 0$, then

-\end{conjecture*} This statement is predicted by Beilinson's conjectures, which propose a vast generalization of properties of the kind of~\eqr{GZmixte} in terms of \emph{mixed motives} (cfr.
-Scholl's reformulation of these conjectures in \cite[Conjecture B, p.
-379]{Sch91}), and by the conjectural injectivity, according to Bloch and Beilinson, of certain \emph{Abel-Jacobi maps}~(\cite[5.6]{Bei87}).
-In fact, the latter basically implies that the expected non-trivial extensions of motives should give rise to non-trivial extensions of Hodge structures, \emph{since we are working over a number field}.

-The ultimate aim of our work is to prove the above conjecture for some special Hecke characters $\phi$ of $F$ of weight -3: namely, those of \emph{infinity type} $(k,-(k+3))$, with $k$ a positive integer, which have the property that their restriction $\phi_{\BQ}$ to $\BQ$ is such that